Yamato-Security/hayabusa/README-English.md

 You can add a rule ID (Example: `4fe151c2-ecf9-4fae-95ae-b88ec9c2fca6`) to `config/exclude-rules.txt` in order to ignore any rule that you do not need or cannot be used.

 You can also add a rule ID to `config/noisy-rules.txt` in order to ignore the rule by default but still be able to use the rule with the `-n` or `--enable-noisy-rules` option.

+## Event ID filtering
+You can perform Event ID filtering by placing the `EventID` numbers in the `config/target_eventids.txt` text file.
+If you only need to search for certain IDs, you can greatly improve performance by filtering them.

 # Other Windows event log analyzers and related projects
 There is no "one tool to rule them all" and we have found that each has its own merits so we recommend checking out these other great tools and projects and seeing which ones you like.